AramZS/aramzs.github.io/_drafts/spotify.markdown

 ![Breaking my grove by breaking my Discover playlist](https://media1.tenor.com/images/f2688dbd3ace6baed89be514193dfba7/tenor.gif?itemid=14993711)

 I'm [pretty sure I've broken my Discover playlist](https://twitter.com/Chronotope/status/1000748313963089921) because it seems to often be filled with stuff I don't particularly like.
 One time it was filled with [bitcoin rap about "lambos",](https://twitter.com/Chronotope/status/982376399766999041) which was the worst.
 If I'm looking for an antidote, but with nothing particular in mind, I also look for new music by finding other people's Discovery playlists in the Friend Activity feed.
 Now I have a folder entirely composed of other people's Discovery playlists.
-It's great because I have a friends with better and sometimes very different musical taste than me.
-Hopping into a friend's Discover playlist is a lot of fun, as it puts you outside of your comfort zone, and is also a great exercise in listening to entirely different kinds of music.
+It's great because some of my friends have better and sometimes very different musical tastes than I. Hopping into a friend's Discover playlist is a lot of fun, as it puts you outside your comfort zone, and is also a great exercise in listening to entirely different kinds of music.

 Occasionally there will be something great in my Discovery playlist, even now, so you can [make mine the first you explore](https://open.spotify.com/playlist/37i9dQZEVXcEWUzYxxxhEC?si=Fipy_U5nSGKKuYtoi4HQXw).